 Meeting room use rules

 - Library or Multnomah County programs and sponsored events have priority in the use of meeting room space.
 The library reserves the right to reschedule confirmed meeting room reservations to accommodate library-sponsored programs and events.
-Cancellations by either the group or the library must be made 24 hours in advance of the meeting date.

 - All meetings must be open to the public.